OskarLiew/pdf-parsers/out/docling/308-an-ai-strategy-for-sweden-pdf-version-1020240408.md

 It can not be emphasized enough that Sweden's success in adopting AI requires broad and collective actions from a wide range of companies and organizations.
 It is not down to the government alone, although the government plays an important role as a key enabler.

-KärnanavstrateginärbehovetavettdjärvtledarskapsomfokuserarpåattskapavärdemedhjälpavAI.Detkrävsmer samarbetemellansamhällssektorer,ochgemensammainvesteringarsomdrivspåavinternationellarelationer.Bådeprivata ochoffentligaorganisationerskagenomAI-användningstärkasinkonkurrenskraft,lösasamhälleligautmaningarochvisa This Strategy has been developed by AI Sweden, the national center for applied AI with the mission to Accelerate the use of AI for the benefit of our society, our competitiveness, and everyone living in Sweden, with feedback and input from selected experts in Sweden, Canada, USA and Singapore.
+Kärnan av strategin är behovet av ett djärvt ledarskap som fokuserar på att skapa värde med hjälp av AI.
+Det krävs mer samarbete mellan samhällssektorer, och gemensamma investeringar som drivs på av internationella relationer.
+Både privata och offentliga organisationer ska genom AI-användning stärka sin konkurrenskraft, lösa samhälleliga utmaningar och visa This Strategy has been developed by AI Sweden, the national center for applied AI with the mission to Accelerate the use of AI for the benefit of our society, our competitiveness, and everyone living in Sweden, with feedback and input from selected experts in Sweden, Canada, USA and Singapore.
 The Strategy is also inspired by the strategies of EU, Canada, the USA, the UK, Germany, and Singapore.

-vägenförandra.

-Strateginärenguideförpolitiker,näringslivetsledningsgrupper,beslutsfattare,civilsamhälletsaktörerochalla förändringsledaresomharambitionenattpåettansvarsfulltsättutvecklaSverige.
+vägen för andra.

+Strategin är en guide för politiker, näringslivets ledningsgrupper, beslutsfattare, civilsamhällets aktörer och alla

+förändringsledare som har ambitionen att på ett ansvarsfullt sätt utveckla Sverige.

 <!-- image -->